-Swordplay costumer based on manga about a young girl assassin, “Azumi” reps Ryuhei Kitamura’s first foray into studio production.
-Centering mayhem is teenybopper idol Aya Ueto who, like some fantastic ninja Barbie doll, mows down forests of foes.
-Pic seems unlikely to expand beyond ever-faithful DVD following.
+Swordplay costumer based on popular manga about a young girl assassin, “Azumi” reps Japanese indie enfant terrible Ryuhei Kitamura’s (“Versus”) first foray into studio production.
+Though Kitamura wades into blood-and-guts spectacle with panache and infinite death-dispensing ingenuity, the wraparound moral tale feels weak, igniting dramatically only when oddball villains appear.
+Centering the mayhem is teenybopper idol Aya Ueto who, like some fantastic ninja Barbie doll (with acting skills to match), mows down forests of foes, a spray of blood fanning out across her flawlessly-complected cheek.
+A B.O. disappointment for Toho, pic seems unlikely to expand beyond ever-faithful DVD following.

 On the corpse-strewn field of a particularly costly battle, master swordsman Gessai (Yoshio Harada) vows to end the killings by training young orphans to become assassins and exterminate hawkish leaders.
 The children grow up together in the mountains, strong and battle-eager.

 Forced to watch an entire village slaughtered without lifting their weapons (they must save themselves for their mission), some members of the small band begin to question Ninja ethics.
 At one point, a disillusioned Azumi takes off with an actress to sample the delights of womanhood, but an attempted rape soon sets her back on track.

 Meanwhile Kiyomasa (Naoto Takenaka), a wily warlord tagged for extinction, dispatches a series of evil assassins to eliminate the good ones.